 What is the highest degree in astronomy/physics you have received?

-What is/was your ultimate/final academic position in astronomy/physics?
+What was your last academic position in astronomy/physics?

 What has been your career path since you completed your degree?